 Why Trust The Spruce Eats?

-This piece was edited by Derek Rose, the coffee and tea expert for The Spruce Eats.
+This piece was written by Derek Rose, the coffee and tea expert for The Spruce Eats.
 He researches a variety of products, from measuring scoops to commercial espresso machines, and interviews field experts for their insight.
 Derek received an MFA in Creative Writing from Columbia University and a BA in Communications from Marist College.
+For this piece, he researched the differences between tea varietals and methods for brewing loose-leaf tea.